GeekyPundit/Scholarly/Readme.md

 ## Bonus Challenges (From Our Mentor)

-- **Implementing chat history inside the assistant**
-  *Maintaining conversation context across multiple queries.*

 - **Adding OCR language-switch in explanation & summary**
   *Users should be able to switch the output language instantly (English → Bengali → Hindi).*

-- **Building a plugin (like a Chrome extension)**
+- **Building an extension**
-  *The assistant should work on external educational websites (WBJEE, JEE Main, college portals) and translate academic content into any chosen language for easier understanding.*
+  *The assistant should work on external educational websites (WBJEE, JEE Main, college portals) and translate academic content into any chosen language for easier understanding.
+Its different from other translator extension as it does not have any rate limit*

 ### How We Solved the Bonus Challenges

-*(Add your final implemented solutions here)*
+- **Instant OCR Language Switch**
+  We built a dynamic translation layer on top of the OCR output, allowing users to switch between English, Bengali, and Hindi instantly — without re-uploading or reprocessing the document.

+- **Zero-Rate-Limit Extension Prototype**
+  Our extension connects directly to our backend instead of public APIs, enabling unlimited translations, faster simplification, and smooth performance even on heavy academic websites.

 ---